Lisa Anne Johnson: Art and and the Reality of Nature Today

 how calmly he chews the fly's

-For living poets, I am a particular fan of Lori Minor, a pioneering feminist poet who’s changed the game with her groundbreaking haiku journal #femkumag.
-If you’re reading this and don't know Lori yet, go to her website right now!"
+For living poets, I am a particular fan of Rowan Beckett, a pioneering feminist poet who’s changed the game with her groundbreaking haiku journal #femkumag.
+If you’re reading this and don't know Rowan yet, go to her website right now!"

 What type of haiku do you enjoy writing the most?